 Our Cubs room welcomes children between two and three years old.
-We can accommodate up to 12 children each session and as a minimum, we have 3 full time staff with the children at all times.
-The children can experience a wide variety of both indoor and outdoor activities to stimulate and further their abilities.
+We can accommodate up to 12 children each session and as a minimum, we always have 3 members of staff with the children.
+The children experience a wide variety of both indoor and outdoor activities to stimulate and further their abilities.
 Each child has an online learning journal, which is regularly updated by their key worker.
-This will contain a detailed development plan, observations and photographs and is available to view at any time.
-As we feel that communication and interaction between parents and staff are vital, we offer regular meetings with your child’s key worker where you can ask questions, raise concerns or simply get a more detailed account of your child’s progress.
+This will contain observations and photographs and is available to view at any time.
+As we feel that communication and interaction between parents and staff are vital, we offer and open-door policy with your child’s key worker where you can ask questions, raise concerns, or simply get a more detailed account of your child’s progress.

-Our Bears room welcomes children between three and four.
-We can accommodate up to 40 children per session and as a minimum we have 5 members of staff with the children at all times.
+Our Bears room welcomes our preschool children.
+We can accommodate up to 32 children per session and as a minimum we always have 4 members of staff with the children.

-To allow all of our children to develop, we provide a balance of adult led and child initiated activities that can be both indoor and outdoor.
+To allow all our children to develop, we provide a balance of adult led and child-initiated activities that can be both indoor and outdoor.

 We have a ‘Forest School Site’ which the children love to visit, where we can enjoy activities such as den making or discovering wildlife in their natural habitats, all under the supervision of our trained forest school leader.

 EYFS – The Early Years Foundation Stage (EYFS) sets standards for the learning, development, and care of children from birth to 5 years old.
 All schools and Ofsted-registered early years providers must follow the EYFS, including childminders, preschools, nurseries, and school reception classes.

 The Early Years Foundation Stage (EYFS) framework supports an integrated approach to early learning and care.
 It gives all professionals a set of common principles and commitments to deliver quality early education and childcare experiences to all children.